 - How does the astral body in the human appear from a supersensible point of view?
 How does it change with age or illness, your profession, etc.?

-- How the astral body can be affected by our biographical situations, usual daily activities, and negative spiritual influences, even if they are not directly perceived?
+- How can the astral body be affected by our biographical situations, usual daily activities, and negative spiritual influences, even if they are not directly perceived?

 - How do I train myself to control my feelings?
 How do I become more aware of my own astral body?